 Partner with us

-At VSO Ireland, we believe that progress is only possible when we work together.
-We work closely with umbrella groups in the development sector to ensure our communications materials portray the people we work with overseas with dignity and our work enhances awareness of development issues amongst the general public.
-We also work with academic partners and trade unions to promote volunteering opportunities.
+At VSO Ireland we believe that progress is only possible when we work together.
+We partner with umbrella groups in the development sector to ensure our communications materials portray the people we work with overseas with dignity and enhance awareness of development issues amongst the general public.
+We also collaborate with academic partners and trade unions to promote volunteering opportunities.

 Our relationship with Irish Aid

 VSO Ireland participates in all relevant Irish Aid events with the aim of increasing public awareness about the importance of volunteering and current development issues, both at home and abroad.
-The Irish Aid Volunteering Fair took place in Dublin Castle on 1st October 2016 and was attended by over 400 members of the public interested in exploring volunteering opportunities.
-Returned education volunteer Marie Moreau took part in a panel discussion with Minister of State for Diaspora and International Development Joe McHugh T.D. , while Padraic McKeon, who has volunteered with VSO Ireland three times, chatted with prospective volunteering about his experiences.
+The last Irish Aid Volunteering Fair took place in Dublin Castle on 7th October 2017 and was attended by over 400 members of the public interested in exploring volunteering opportunities.
+Returned VSO Ireland volunteer Cillian Quinn, who volunteered as a Monitoring and Evaluation Adviser in Zambia, took part in a panel discussion and we had the opportunity to discuss our education programming with Minister of State for Diaspora and International Development Ciarán Cannon T.D.

-Each year, we also attend Africa Day, supported by Irish Aid.
+Every year, we also attend Africa Day, supported by Irish Aid.
 This fun-filled event last takes place in Farmleigh Estate in Dublin’s Phoenix Park and sees thousands of people turn out to experience the culture and traditions of Africa.
-This year, we had a stand where staff and returned volunteers share their knowledge of volunteering placements and programme areas.
-Africa Day is an excellent opportunity for public engagement as it brings development issues to the fore in a relaxed and jovial setting.
+We always have a stand at the event, and VSO Ireland staff and returned volunteers chat with the public about volunteering placements and our core programme areas.
+Africa Day is a fantastic opportunity for public engagement as it brings development issues to the fore in a relaxed and jovial setting.

 Our relationship with Dóchas